KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MQTT by ottopaulsen](https://github.com/ottopaulsen/MMM-MQTT)

+1. Recommendation: Found `new Date()` in file `module.test.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-1. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MQTT by jupadin](https://github.com/jupadin/MMM-MQTT)